Arcaster42/rhymus/README.md

 ## Gameplay

 Rhymus is an open-source game that will display cards with sentences on them.
 Each sentence will have one word that doesn't quite make sense but rhymes with a word that does.
-For example, 'I want to buy a fog.' -> Answer: 'Dog'.
+For example, 'I have a pet fog.' -> Answer: 'Dog'.
 A timer gives you 30 seconds to complete as many as possible.

 ## Design